Tracker: Federal Cuts Raise Healthcare Costs, Delay Care, and Increase Overdose Risk.

 Cuts to CDC funding mean fewer overdose prevention services in your community.

 The Centers for Disease Control and Prevention (CDC) supports health centers, overdose prevention, and public health surveillance across the country.
-It funds local health departments that provide frontline overdose prevention services.
+It funds local health departments that provide frontline overdose prevention and infectious disease prevention services.
 They also collect and analyze national overdose data.

 Cutting DOJ funding means more people will face jail instead of care.

-These cuts are deadly—but change is possible.
+These cuts are deadly to Americans’ health and safety—but change is possible.
 What’s next and what you can do:

-The federal government is now threatening to slash an additional $26 billion from overdose prevention and addiction care—gutting programs funded by SAMHSA, the CDC, NIH, and DOJ.
-These cuts would strip communities of lifesaving tools like naloxone, fentanyl test strips, and addiction treatment.
+The Trump administration has already cut nearly $1 trillion from federal funding for lifesaving overdose prevention, addiction treatment, and public health services.
+And now they are trying to slash $10 billion more—gutting critical programs funded by SAMHSA, the CDC, NIH, and DOJ.
+These devastating cuts would strip communities of lifesaving tools like naloxone, fentanyl test strips, and addiction treatment.

 The result?
 More overdoses.
 Fewer treatment options.
-A public health crisis made worse.
+Less help during a crisis.
+A public health emergency made worse.

 But we’ve faced impossible fights before—and won.
-The Drug Policy Alliance fought for naloxone and fentanyl test strips when few others would.
+The Drug Policy Alliance fought for naloxone, medications that reduce overdose risk, and fentanyl test strips when few others would.
 Today, those tools are saving lives and have bipartisan support.
+And despite demands for massive cuts by the Trump administration, we urged Congress to protect critical funding for overdose prevention and addiction treatment in the FY2026 federal budget.

 This is more than a budget fight—it’s a fight for life.
 Together, let’s fight against these cuts and protect our loved ones’ health and wellbeing.